-The lifestyles of the ultra-Orthodox are in a process of constant flux.
+Ultra-Orthodox lifestyles are in a state of flux.
 More and more ultra-Orthodox Israelis are using the internet, holding a driving license, and taking vacations.
-It is clear that despite the significant gaps which still exist between the ultra-Orthodox and the rest of the Jewish population in these areas, there is a growing trend towards greater integration of the ultra-Orthodox into the Israeli mainstream.
+Thus, it can be clearly stated that despite the significant gaps that still exist between the ultra-Orthodox and the rest of the Jewish population in terms of their participation in these areas of life, there is a growing trend toward integration of the ultra-Orthodox into mainstream Israeli society.

 ** The Statistical Report on Ultra-Orthodox Society in Israel is based on data from the Central Bureau of Statistics, government ministries and authorities, and the National Insurance Institute.